 No. Rule .0802(d) states that continuing competence activities may not include new employee orientation or annual training required by the employer.

-Rule .0802(b) states that every two (2) years all licensees shall document completion of at least one contact hour (one point) of an ethics course related to the practice of occupational therapy.
+Rule .0802(b) states for each renewal period, each licensee shall document completion of at least one contact hour (one point) of an ethics course related to the practice of occupational therapy.
 The one point may be included in the total of the required point total for the renewal period.

 The ethics course must meet the requirements for continuing competence activity found in Rules Section .0800 (Rules .0801 - .0808).
 Additionally, whoever presents the course must meet the requirements of Rule .0803(b).
 It may not be an in-service offered by a co-employee who attended an ethics course.

 Enter your ethics activity in the CCA category Ethics regardless of what category of CCA it belongs.
 This allows the computer to recognize it as your ethics requirement.